TwixmixyJanet/regex-tutorial/gist.md

 ### Quantifiers

-Regex quantifiers are metacharacters that specify how many times the preceding character or group should be matched in regular expressions.
+Regex quantifiers are metacharacters that specify how many times the preceding character or group should be matched in regex.
 They are used to indicate the number of occurrences of a character or group, making it easier to match patterns of varying lengths.

 #### Types of Quantifiers